Check Out These 8 Brilliant Uses For Beer

 1. Take a Beer Bath

-If you’re looking for a soothing bubble bath, look no further than the refrigerator.
-Beer is chock full of B vitamins and protein that will nourish skin, hair, and nails.
-Empty a can or two of your favorite brand into a steaming bath and relax (add some bubbles) as the beer helps soften and smooth your skin.
+If you are looking for a soothing bubble bath, look no further than the refrigerator.
+Beer is full of B vitamins and protein that nourish skin, hair, and nails.
+Empty a can or two of your favorite brand into a steaming bath and relax as the beer helps soften and smooth your skin.
+Czech spa towns like Karlovy Vary built an entire tourism niche on the beer bath.

-Beer also makes a great soak for tired, sore feet.
+Beer also makes a good soak for tired, sore feet.
 Pour two cans of cold beer into a large bowl and let the cool, fizzy brew soothe your aching feet.
-As a bonus, beer is an antifungal and the carbonated bubbles act as an exfoliant, which means that a beer foot soak will leave your feet smooth and clean.
+Beer is mildly antifungal and the carbonated bubbles act as an exfoliant, which means that a beer foot soak will leave your feet smooth and clean.

 2. Get Rid of Rust

-If you have a screw that’s rusted in place and won’t budge, try dousing it with a fresh bubbly beer.
-It is said that the beer’s carbonation can loosen the screw.
+If you have a screw that is rusted in place and will not budge, try dousing it with a fresh, bubbly beer.
+The beer’s carbonation and slight acidity may loosen the screw.
+Let it sit for 10 minutes, then work the screw back and forth.

 3. Give Yourself a Massage

 A beer can works better than any handheld massage tool you can buy.
-For one thing, it’s cold, which will help minimize inflammation and reduce swelling.
-It’s also easy to use!
-For a foot massage, lay an unopened can of beer on the floor and then roll it around to soothe and relax the balls of your feet, your arches, and your toes.
+For one thing, it is cold, which helps minimize inflammation and reduce swelling.
+It is also easy to use.
+For a foot massage, lay an unopened can of beer on the floor and roll it around to soothe and relax the balls of your feet, your arches, and your toes.
 To loosen up other areas of your body, use the flat of your palm to roll the frosty can around.
-Note: If you plan on opening this can, wait until it settles before cracking it open!
+Note: if you plan on opening this can, wait until it settles before cracking it open.

 4. Hops May Help You Sleep